asaikali/docker-compose-postgres/README.md

 # Conclusion

-Using `docker-compose up` to launch a postgres and pgAdmin can simplify local development environment configuration.
-Configuring pgAdmin so that it does not ask for passwords, and connection information requires some tricky shell scripting that was broken down and explained step by step in this repo.
+Using `docker compose up` to launch PostgreSQL and pgAdmin simplifies local development environment configuration.
+Combined with Spring Boot's Docker Compose support, the entire datasource configuration is derived automatically from the running containers.

 # Using the pg Script